Iceland tours continue unaffected. Read about the latest eruption

 • Our Iceland tours (except those that include the Blue Lagoon) are running as usual.

-• This eruption has minimal impact and does not present a risk to travel schedules.
+• This eruption has minimal impact and does not present a risk to travelers and locals.

 ICELAND VOLCANO ERUPTION MAP